StationeersAddons/Stationeers.Addons/Docs/CREATING-ADDONS.md

     * [Harmony documentation](https://harmony.pardeike.net/articles/intro.html) - Use it for patching the game's code at runtime.
     * [dnSpy](https://github.com/dnSpy/dnSpy) - for browsing the game's source code.

+## Addon Development

+By default, addons are only compiled once at start up.
+Starting the game with the `--live-reload` option will enable a new shortcut, `Ctrl+R`, to recompile and reload addons.
+You can add the option in the game's properties in Steam.

+With live reload enabled, be mindful of the plugin lifecycle - not disposing a resource created by an addon in its `Unload` method might lead to unexpected behaviours.

 ## Publishing your addon.
 We are supporting workshop!
 Yes!
 It's as simple as publishing your mod (created in step **11** above) to the workshop!